Succession to the Throne Act, 2013

-The Succession to the Throne Act, 2013 (Loi de 2013 sur la succession au trône), which has the long title An Act to assent to alterations in the law touching the Succession to the Throne (Bill C-53), (the Act) was passed by the Parliament of Canada to give assent to the Succession to the Crown Bill, which was intended to change the line of succession to the Canadian throne and was passed with amendments by the UK parliament on 25 April 2013.
-Bill C-53 was presented and received its first reading in the House of Commons on 31 January 2013 and received Royal Assent on 27 March of the same year.
-The Act was brought into force by the Governor General-in-Council on 26 March 2015.
+The Succession to the Throne Act, 2013 (Loi de 2013 sur la succession au trône), gave Canada's assent to the United Kingdom's 2013 changes to the rules of succession to the British throne.
+It was passed by the Parliament of Canada as Bill C-53, and received royal assent on 27 March 2013.
+The act was brought into force by the Governor-General-in-Council on 26 March 2015.